chriskomus/solar-battery-bt-monitor/README.md

    - Set the Home dashboard for the organisation
    - Set the Org name to to match the name above
 7. If you completed the above steps on the Raspberry Pi, log out of grafana.
-8. On the Raspberry Pi, ensure you are logged out of grafana dashboard, then go to http://192.168.0.XXX:3000 or http://solar-monitor.local:3000
+8. On the Raspberry Pi that will be running the LCD, ensure you are logged out of grafana dashboard, then go to http://192.168.0.XXX:3000 or http://solar-monitor.local:3000
 9. You should now see the dashboard without having logged in.
 10. Bookmark the dashboard with the settings you'd like to see as a default.
 11. Go into Chromium settings -> Appearance -> Show Home Button.